-Continue now your study of the Friulian language by reading chapter 29 of the book of Genesis, where the subjects are Lie e Rachêl (Leah and Rachel) and a nassin i fîs di Jacop (Jacob’s sons are born).
-You will recall that the Friulian verb nassi means to be born; a nassin is the third-person plural of the presint indicatîf.
+In the twenty-ninth chapter of the book of Genesis, the subjects are: Lie e Rachêl (Leah and Rachel); a nassin i fîs di Jacop (Jacob’s sons are born).
+The Friulian verb nassi means to be born; a nassin is the third-person plural of the presint indicatîf.

 If you are arriving on this site for the first time, begin your study of the Friulian language here.